A Guide on How to Manage Chaos with Children

 When caring for children, chaos lurks around every corner.
 The possibility for chaos is imbued in the general nature of parenthood.
 Raising children can be overwhelming and your patience may be tested, often.
-Learning how to not only manage chaos effectively but to thrive amidst chaos is important for you and your families empowered well-being.
+Learning how to not only manage chaos effectively but to thrive in its midst is important for you and your family’s empowered well-being.
 You cannot control everything your child will do or how he or she may be feeling and acting on a particular day.
 Similarly, you cannot control every moment of the day in your drive to be a perfect parent.
 Parenting is a practice.
 Sometimes, the most effective way to manage chaos is to surrender to its flow rather than fight.

 Take out the Shoulds

 Often, the source of chaos is a parent’s feelings of how they should be parenting.
 These shoulds may stem from experiences as a child, seeing how others parent, or from advice on parenting.
 Many parents take on the endless demands that come with raising children, having a job, and keeping a household with the expectation that if they do not do all these things perfectly then they have failed.
 It can be challenging to feel out of control when it comes to your children’s behavior, especially when you feel things should be going differently.
 When you remove the shoulds from the situation you will be able to set your expectations for yourself and your child with an authentic understanding of everyone’s needs.

 When you should yourself and your abilities as a parent you are comparing yourself to a fantasy version of yourself.
 You do not need to do this.
 You are enough.
 You are a good parent.

 To learn more about how to take the shoulds out of parenting read my article, Stop Shame & Empower Authenticity.